• Home

 Having participated in a free mentorship program while applying to graduate school, he is eager to give back as a volunteer by supporting STEM for Development's goal to help bright students from historically marginalized groups get admission to prestigious graduate programs.

-Moses Kabuu, Head of African Affairs
+Isaac Kaba, Head of African Affairs

 Our Supporting Team: Education Programs